nokaa/anvil/Notes.md

 we will likely be forced to redraw the entire file in O(n^2) time.
 This is much better, because most modifications will not be adding/removing line.

+#### 3/23/16
+When we write a file to disk, we are currently just writing directly to the filename given.
+I think that I remember reading somewhere that you should not do this, because if the write fails the old file will be gone.
+If I remember correctly, you should write to a different file and then rename it to the original file's name.
+Another thing is that Vim uses a swap file for reasons that I not entirely sure of.
+I know that one of it's purposes is to prevent editing a file in multiple instances of Vim.